HOLIDAY IN THE SUN

 “Don’t you have a white swimming costume?”

 “See?
 Nothing stops us anymore!” said happily David.
-However, if he knew how much Kate paid for her dresses, he wouldn’t be probably this happy…
+However, if he knew how much Kate paid for her dresses, he wouldn’t be probably that happy…